 Prior to joining the SM he has worked in a number of third sector organisations.
 Having no experience in mediation prior to joining the organisation, he has now successfully undertaken training in mediation.

 Clare Jackson, Project Coordinator

 Clare’s work is focused on handling calls, referrals and case management for the Scottish Mediation Helpline and the North Lanarkshire Small Claims Mediation Service.
 She is responsible for ensuring that there are accurate records of mediation outcomes and assisting in the research, evaluation and reporting of projects.
-Clare is also responsible for managing the Network’s membership records and plays a key role in organising the Network’s annual conference’s.
+Clare is also responsible for managing all membership records and plays a key role in organising the annual conference.